Chicago, United States

 Screenshot this before you go

-The Halsted strip from Belmont to Addison is your nightlife ground zero: Roscoe's for a social pint, Sidetrack for video nights, Hydrate to dance, Berlin on Belmont to keep going until sunrise.
+The Halsted strip from Belmont to Addison is your nightlife ground zero — Roscoe's for a social mid-evening pint, Sidetrack for the video bar experience, Hydrate if you want to dance, and Berlin on Belmont if you want to keep going until sunrise.

-For a perfect queer Chicago afternoon: brunch at Tweet in Andersonville, browse Women & Children First on Clark, walk south to Boystown and stop at Unabridged Bookstore.
+For a perfect gay Chicago afternoon: brunch at Tweet in Andersonville, browse Women & Children First on Clark, then walk south toward Boystown stopping at Unabridged Bookstore.
 Costs almost nothing, feels completely lived-in.

-If you need PrEP, STI testing, or trans-affirming care, Howard Brown Health's Lakeview clinic takes walk-ins — no appointment needed for many services.
+If you need PrEP, STI testing, or trans-affirming care, Howard Brown Health's Lakeview clinic takes walk-ins and is completely affirming.
+It's the answer to 'where do I go?' for almost anything medical.

 The Bottom Line